wp-plugins/microblog-poster/readme.txt

 * Upload the contents of the microblogposter folder to your /wp-content/plugins/ folder.
 * Activate the Plugin through the 'Plugins' menu in WordPress
-* Settings->MicroblogPoster, Configure your social network accounts.
+* Settings->MicroblogPoster, configure your social network accounts.
-* The plugin is ready, it will automatically cross posts whenever you publish a new blog post.
+* The plugin is ready, it will automatically cross posts to social networks whenever you publish a new blog post.

 **twitter.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/twitterhelp "Twitter help with screenshots.")

-Basically your Twitter username and password won't suffice in order to post automatic updates, Twitter API requires some more steps described below.
+Your Twitter username and password won't suffice in order to post automatic updates, Twitter API requires some more steps described below.
 No worries, it's rather a simple procedure.

-    1. In order to post updates through the Twitter API you will need first to create your own Twitter App here: https://dev.twitter.com/apps
+    1. In order to auto post updates through the Twitter API you'll need to create your own Twitter App here: https://apps.twitter.com/

-    2. Once you have created your Twitter App you have to change its access level to be Read and Write.
+    2. Once you have created your Twitter App you have to change its Access Level to be Read and Write.
-    Browse to settings tab and check the access level to be Read and Write, save your new settings.
+    Browse to the settings tab and click on 'Modify App Permissions'.
+    Check the Access Level to be Read and Write.
+Save your Settings.

-    3. Once this is done go back to the details tab, at the bottom you should have a button 'Create my Access Token', please do it.
+    3. Once this is done return to the API Keys tab, at the bottom you should have a button 'Create My Access token', please do it.

-    4. This is it, on the details tab you have all what you need, i.e. Consumer key / secret, Access Token and Access Token Secret.
+    4. Now, on the API Keys tab you have all what you need, i.e. API (Consumer) key / secret, Access token and Access token secret.

-    5. If you don't see immediately the access token at the bottom, please refresh the details tab page.
+    5. If you don't see immediately the Access Token at the bottom, please refresh the API Keys tab page.

 **plurk.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/plurkhelp "Plurk help with screenshots.")

-It's most likely the same as for Twitter, you will need some more effort in order to post updates through their API.
+It's most likely the same as for twitter, you'll need some more effort in order to post updates through Plurk Api.

-    1. Please go at this Url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk app'.
+    1. Please go at this url http://www.plurk.com/PlurkApp/ and click on 'Create a New Plurk App'.
-    For App type, choose 'Third-party web site integration'.
+    For App Type choose 'Third-party web site integration'.
-    For App website you can put http://localhost
+    For App Website you can put http://localhost

-    2. Once you're back on 'My Plurk Apps' page, click the edit button and get your *App Key and App Secret*.
+    2. Once you are back on 'My Plurk Apps' page, click the edit button and copy your *App Key and App Secret*.

     3. Not finished yet, you need the second pair of credentials.
-    On 'My Plurk Apps' page this time click on 'Test Console' button.
+    On 'My Plurk Apps' page, this time click on 'Test Console' button.

-    4. First click on 'Get Request Token', then some processing is done.
+    4. First, click on 'Get Request Token', then some processing is done.
-    After that click on 'Open Authorization Url', you will be redirected to a new page and you will have to grant the permission in order to get your Verification Code.
+    After that, click on 'Open Authorization Url', you'll be redirected to a new page and you will have to grant the permission in order to get your verification code.

-    5. Finally return to the previous page and generate your *Token key and Token secret* by clicking on
+    5. Finally, return to the previous page and generate your *Token Key and Token Secret* by clicking on
-    'Get Access Token' and by providing the Verification Code.
+    'Get Access Token' and by providing the verification code.

-    6. Now you can copy your Token key and Token secret.
+    6. Now, you can copy your Token Key and Token Secret.
-    Coupled with the App key and App secret you've got previously you can configure your plurk account in the social accounts section.
+    Coupled with the App key and App secret you've got previously you can configure your plurk account in the Social Accounts Section.

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")